wakaflocka17/lip/untyped-expr/boolexpr/README.md

 ## Project setup

-To start, launch the following command from your working directory:
+To start, we setup a new project named `boolexpr` by launching the following command from your working directory:
 ```bash
 dune init proj boolexpr
 ```
-The command creates the following file structure:
+This command creates a directory `boolexpr` with the following file structure:
 ```
 boolexpr/
 ├── dune-project